YarboJanks/buffered.io/source/_posts/2012-06-10-webmachine-erlydtl-and-riak-part-5.markdown

 1. _[Map/Reduce][MapRed]_ - We're going to end up with data stored in our database and we're going to want to query it.
 Map/reduce is where it's at!
 1. _Form submission handling with [Webmachine][]_ - Users will be able to submit code snippet pairs to the system once they're logged in.
 They'll also be able to vote on submitted snippets.
 1. _Listing of submissions per-user_ - Viewing the submissions for a given user will pull out a list from Riak using the secondary indexes and map/reduce.
 This will allow a user to see what snippets they've submitted.
 1. _Static file serving_ - Our new UI will require the serving of static content.
 There are quite a few ways to do this, one of which is using a custom Webmachine resource.
-We won't be doing that, instead we'll use [Nginx][] which does a much better job.
+While in production it's a great idea to use a tool like [Nginx][] for this purpose, but we'll go with the custom Webmachine resource just to keep things a little simpler.
 1. _Tidying up of templates/UI_ - Now that we've got some content to render, we'll put together some nicer templates and harness [Twitter Bootstrap][] to make the site a little nicer to look at.
 You'll notice that the emphasis will drop off from [ErlyDTL][] as we'll be doing more rendering of content on the client side using [Handlebars][] while using [Backbone.js][] for logic, routing and event handling.

 Lots of UI work has been done for this post, but most of that work will not be discussed in detail as there's already enough content to get through.
 As always the source code is available so you can read it and play with it.
 You'll find the link at the end of the post.